github-aws-runners/terraform-aws-github-runner/lambdas/libs/compute-providers/aws/microvm/README.md

 This provider manages a compatible AWS Lambda MicroVM image through the control-plane Lambda.
 It currently supports ephemeral JIT runners only.

+Terraform selects it with `experimental.multi_runner_config[].compute_provider.aws.microvm`, optionally resolving defaults from `experimental.compute_provider.aws.microvm`.
+The implementation lives at `modules/compute-providers/aws/microvm`, publishes metadata under `provider.aws.microvm`, and requires a Linux ARM64 lane with ephemeral webhook orchestration and JIT configuration enabled.
+Runner-config derives the environment below from the resolved MicroVM block and uses the common `runner.iam.role` as `MICROVM_EXECUTION_ROLE_ARN`.

 The MicroVM image `/run` hook receives this `runHookPayload`:

 ```json